 Winter Guard refers to the indoor competition season for the Color Guard that follows marching season.
 Their shows use recorded music and are designed to be performed in gyms.
 Winter Guard competitions run from January through April.

 Indoor Percussion refers to the indoor competition season for the percussion section that follows marching season.
 The show combines percussion performance with recorded music and highly theatrical choreography that produces a creative, themed performance.
-All shows are performed in gyms using a specially designed mat to cover the floor and custom props.
+All shows are performed in gyms using a specially designed mat to cover the floor and custom props, and the season also runs from January through April.

 Membership in the Symphony Orchestra is by audition and restricted to students who are also enrolled in band and orchestra.
 Rehearsals are after school, usually on Monday or Tuesday evening.
 Members must be committed to making rehearsal attendance a priority and be willing to make a financial commitment when travel is required.
 The Symphony Orchestra performed in Carnegie Hall in 2007, and on the Lincoln Center Plaza in New York in 2015.